Taylor River in Colorado

 04

-Storm or muddy tributaries
+Storm or muddy smaller streams

 Check clarity below side inflows and avoid pushing into fast canyon water.